 any written order issued by the circuit court;

-if the Court of Special Appeals has not yet decided the case, then all briefs filed in the Appellate Court; and
+if the Appellate Court case has not yet decided the case, then all briefs filed in the Appellate Court; and

 any opinion of the Appellate Court.

 If these documents are not available, then you must explain why they are unavailable.
 If any previously unavailable document becomes available and the Supreme Court has not yet acted on the petition, then you must file a supplement to the petition as soon as the documents become available.
 If copies of the briefs or opinions were previously served or provided to the other party, you do not need to serve them again.

 Filing Fees - There are fees associated with filing your appeal.
 The Supreme Court’s website has the schedule of fees.
 If you choose to appeal your case and believe you cannot afford to pay the costs of filing for an appeal, you can request the requirement that these costs be prepaid be waived.

 Remember, if your request is approved, the waiver only removes the requirement to pay the costs of filing for an appeal upfront.
 You may still have to the pay the court fees at the end of the appeal, unless the court orders the other party to pay those fees and costs.
 Note, there is a process of asking the court for a final waiver of costs at the end of the case.
 Learn more about filing fee waivers.

 Answer - Within 15 days after service of the petition, the other party may file an original answer to the petition that states why the petition for writ of certiorari should be denied.
 There is 3,900 word limit for the answer unless permission to exceed the word limit is granted by the Supreme Court.
 Filing an answer is not mandatory but can be helpful to the Court.

 Stay of Judgment - A stay of judgment halts the legal progress of the case in the lower court or the enforcement of a lower court decision.
 A stay is not automatic; you must ask the Supreme Court to stay the lower court proceedings or judgment.